MGEScan/mgescan/docs/source/aws.rst

 ===============================================================================

 With Amazon Cloud Web Services, a virtual single or distributed system for MGEScan can be easily deployed.
-MGEScan (Amazon machine image ID: ami-394ebd52) is available to create our Galaxy-based system for MGEScan which is identifying long terminal repeats (LTR) and non-LTR retroelements in eukaryotic genomic sequences.
+MGEScan (Amazon machine image ID: ami-394ebd52 on 'US East' region) is available to create our Galaxy-based system for MGEScan which is identifying long terminal repeats (LTR) and non-LTR retroelements in eukaryotic genomic sequences.
 More cloud options will be available soon including Google Compute